cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 Here we wait for the queue to not be empty.
 When a condition variable receives a wake-up call, it locks the lock, checks if the condition provided to it as a lambda (called a predicate) is true and if it *is* true, it keeps the lock locked and continues execution.
 Otherwise it unlocks the lock and goes back to sleep.

 Ok, these were the basics.
 Now let's modify our image processing pipeline to use condition variables so that we can submit images to it over time.
-There is one more piece of a puzzle we must use here to know when to actually stop waiting for new images.
-For this we will use `std::stop_token` which is built-in to std::jthread.
-Furthermore, if we are already focusing on C++20, `std::condition_variable_any` seamlessly pairs with `std::stop_token` to easily wake up and terminate all threads when the program ends.
+Remember `std::stop_token` that we discussed earlier?
+We need to use it here to know when to actually stop waiting for new images.
+Since we are focusing on C++20, `std::condition_variable_any` seamlessly pairs with `std::stop_token` to automatically wake up and terminate all waiting threads when a stop is requested (e.g. when the pipeline is destroyed).

 <!--
 `CPP_COPY_SNIPPET` parallelism_jthread_3/main.cpp